bcgov/rcaaqs/README.md

 rcaaqs
 ======

-An [R](https://www.r-project.org/) package to faciliate the calculation of air quality metrics according to the Canadian Ambient Air Quality Standards ([CAAQS](http://www.ccme.ca/en/current_priorities/air/caaqs.html))
+An [R](https://www.r-project.org/) package to facilitate the calculation of air quality metrics according to the Canadian Ambient Air Quality Standards ([CAAQS](http://www.ccme.ca/en/current_priorities/air/caaqs.html))

 ### Features

 -   General functions for doing things like formatting dates, filling in sequences, etc.
 -   Functions for stepwise calculation of CAAQS metrics for different pollutants.
-Currently these are only complete for PM2.5 (annual and 24hr) metrics, and are in development for ozone.
+Currently these are only complete for PM<sub>2.5</sub> (annual and 24hr) metrics, and are in development for ozone.
 -   Functions for assigning metrics for different pollutants into achievement and management categories.

 ### Installation